Full Title: The central role of the Mississippi River and its delta in the oceanography and ecology of the Gulf of Mexico large marine ecosystem

-Project Importance: While it is well known that the Mississippi River is the largest source of freshwater, nutrients and sediments to the Gulf of Mexico, and that its delta is a major habitat for ecologically and economically important species, many elements of river/delta/ocean interaction are still poorly understood.
+Why it matters: While it is well known that the Mississippi River is the largest source of freshwater, nutrients and sediments to the Gulf of Mexico, and that its delta is a major habitat for ecologically and economically important species, many elements of river/delta/ocean interaction are still poorly understood.

-What we did: This project investigated the influence of the Mississippi River and its delta on the oceanography, ecology, and economy of the Gulf of Mexico.
+What the team did: This project investigated the influence of the Mississippi River and its delta on the oceanography, ecology, and economy of the Gulf of Mexico.
 The project was broken into two management objectives; (1) to identify the gaps in data collection, model availability and model integration that currently prevent managers from sustainably managing the Gulf ́s natural resources; and (2) to model long term trends of Mississippi River discharge direction patterns (N, E, W, S) and investigate how changes in River discharge location due to climate change may impact the ecology of the coastal zone.